Israr-11/node-aws-ci-cd/README.md

-# Apis deployed on AWS using CI/CD
+# APIs deployed on AWS using CI/CD
 These APIs have all the endpoints required for successfully posting, deleting, editing, and for getting the user.
 They have been deployed on AWS using CI/CD using Github actions.

 ## `Follow these instructions to run the API successfully`